CivicActions/guidebook/docs/050-how-we-work/diversity-equity-inclusion/defining-dei.md

 - CivicActions has an [Accessibility Practice Area](https://handbook.civicactions.com/en/latest/050-how-we-work/practice-areas/accessibility-practice-area/) and a [dedicated sub-site](https://accessibility.civicactions.com/)
 - All new staff are given onboarding on accessibility issues when they join the company
 - We are finding ways to think more about accesssibility barriers in our hiring process and internal communications
+- Our team is encouraged to contribute and incorporate accessibility into their work